 “7.2.6 XX air changes/hour”

-Where XX is the number of air changes per hour calculated by dividing the total airflow of the evaporator fans by the total internal volume of the equipment as a whole.
+Where XX is the number of air changes per hour calculated by dividing the total airflow of the evaporator fans by the total internal volume of the equipment per compartment.
+In the case of multi-compartment equipment with movable bulkheads, the total airflow of the respective evaporator fans has to be divided by the maximum internal volume of each compartment.

 The following could be added to the ATP handbook for additional explanation: